NEW: Pennsylvania state troopers, town hurting as slain officer is buried

 He’s a survivalist with an extensive shooting background and a grudge against law enforcement, officials say.

 Frein apparently cut his hair into a mohawk style before the attack on police and was active in a military simulation unit that re-enacted Cold War-era European conflicts.

 And now authorities worry the man suspected of gunning down two Pennsylvania State Police troopers may be on the hunt for more officers.

 Pennsylvania State Police Commissioner Frank Noonan said Wednesday investigators are trying to determine why Frein may have attacked in the small, central Pennsylvania town of Blooming Grove.
 But they know that, generally, Frein “has made statements about wanting to kill law enforcement officers and also to commit mass acts of murder,” according to Noonan.

 “He has very strong feelings about law enforcement and seems to be very angry with a lot of things that go on in our society.”

 Police say he’s responsible for the chaotic, bloody scene Friday night at the state police barracks in Blooming Grove, Pennsylvania.

-On Wednesday, Pennsylvania State Police Lt.
-Col. George Bivens provided a few new details about Frein, including his apparent fascination with Eastern European armies, their history and attire.
-His simulation group -- which Bivens declined to name -- would stage re-enactments using Airsoft guns.
+Pennsylvania State Police Lt.
+Col. George Bivens said Frein has an apparent fascination with Eastern European armies, their history and attire.
+His simulation group – which Bivens declined to name – would stage re-enactments using Airsoft guns.